 Bushnell took a different tack with their SolarWrap retractable panels and companies such as LightSaver have followed suit.
 Thanks to advances in solar technology and panel cost reductions, it’s now easier and lighter to pack a panel to take along.
 Just keep in mind these are harder to set upright or clip onto your backpack like the sturdier panels.

 Those sturdier panels are made by a variety of companies, but the best-known one is Goal Zero.
 This is their main business, not a sideline, so they tent to make rugged gear with a good reputation.
-I used their Guide 10 Plus Adventure Kit when trekking in Kyrgyzstan, plus my buddy Matt was using the Goal Zero panel as he hiked like you see in this photo.
+I used their Guide 10 Plus Adventure Kit when trekking in Kyrgyzstan (now replaced by the Nomad 10 model), plus my buddy Matt was using the Goal Zero panel as he hiked like you see in this photo.
 We were able to keep our small gadgets charged continually this way.

 There’s a Brunton solar phone charger pictured at the top which you can still find on clearance and there are plenty of Chinese knock-off brands on Amazon that will probably do the job.
 Most require an additional rechargeable battery pack of your own.
 Which brings us to…

 The more juice your electronic gadget needs, the more power it has to receive to recharge.
 Plus if your phone or tablet is powered on when you are trying to recharge it, that will take longer and could even reduce your battery capacity over the long run.

 Also, there’s not really any such thing as a solar phone charger unless you’re going to leave your phone off.
 It’s a bad idea to charge any item via a solar charger while it’s turned on since the current is not consistent from minute to minute.
 It’s best to charge a power bank, then use that power bank to recharge your gadget(s).